REN382333467/NUPT-FPV/README.md

 # NUPT-FPV
 NUPT-FPV: A multimodal dataset based on fingerprint and finger vein <br>

-Paper: A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein.
+Paper: A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein.<br>
 Journal: IEEE Transactions on Information Forensics and Security, 2022

 ## Short Information